paldhous/ucb/2015/dataviz/md_raw/class7.md

 Finally, delete the `bing_json` column by selecting `Edit column>Remove column`.

-As we saw in week 4, it is now possible to extract JSON code that will allow you repeat these steps on any data in the same format.
+As we saw in week 4, it is now possible to extract JSON code that will allow you to repeat these steps on any data in the same format.

 The file `refine_geocoder.json` will geocode a sample of addresses using both the Bing and MapQuest Open APIs.
-Again, you will need to replace `BingMapsKey` in this file with your own Bing API key.
+Again, you will need to replace `BingMapsKey` in this file with your own Bing API key, and `MapQuestKey` with your MapQuest API key.
 In class we will use this code to geocode the larger `sf_test_addresses.tsv` dataset.

 For the MapQuest Open results, the `mapquest_class` column provides information on the accuracy of geocoding: `place`, `amenity` or `shop` indicate geocoding to a precise address; `highway` indicates geocoding to a street only.
 The `mapquest_type` column provides further information about the address or street concerned.